wizeline/react-apprenticeship/topics/SOLID/readme.md

-Thanks to this abstractions now is possible to re use the Account class to manage different storages.
+Thanks to this abstractions now, it is possible to re-use the `Account` class to manage different storages.

         //Different concrete implementations of Storage interface
         const mysqlStorage = new MySQLStorage();